-Security testing is usually done by a certified security professional or service provider who, in layman terms, tries to hack your system or software to find security gaps and reports it so that the organization can work towards fixing those security gaps and make an informed decision in instituting the right security system for itself.
+Security testing is usually done by a certified security professional or service provider who, in layman’s terms, tries to hack your system or software to find security gaps and reports it so that the organization can work towards fixing those security gaps and make an informed decision in instituting the right security system for itself.

 Security testing in India can have starkly different results with different types and methodologies of security testing.
 Depending on the requirement of a company’s specific needs and goals, security testing can follow different approaches like – White-Box security testing, Black-Box security testing, and Grey-Box security testing.
-The tests involved in the security testing may also differ from organization to organization.
+The tests involved in security testing may also differ from organization to organization.

-Take, for example, a financial institution may also require payment gateway testing, whereas a telecom sector may stress more on network testing instead of payment gateways.
+Take, for example, a financial institution that may also require payment gateway testing, whereas a telecom sector may stress more on network testing instead of payment gateways.